-As a homeowner, you are required by law to have your backflow preventer device tested at least once a year.
+As a homeowner, you are required by law to have your backflow preventer device tested typically once a year.
 This important piece of equipment enhances your home’s plumbing system and can cause serious health concerns if damaged.
 For this reason, it must be well maintained, much like any other useful piece of equipment.

 Responsible and proactive homeownership means knowing how to take care of your plumbing’s backflow preventer.
 This is key to keeping it working properly for as long as possible.

 At Economy Plumbing Services, we pride ourselves on being among the best plumbers serving Austin, TX, and the surrounding communities.
 Our expert technicians can perform the necessary tests and maintenance to ensure your backflow preventer is functioning as expected.

 Backflow difficulties can quickly get out of hand.
 Imagine a scenario where the pressure down-system becomes stronger than the outflow system in your home.
 This would push the sewage back up the pipes, causing it to flow up the drains.

 Once this backflow sewage is in your plumbing, it presents a host of health risks for you and your family.
 You can no longer use the water for anything.
 You’ll also have to deal with the general unpleasantness of having sewage coming out the drains and pouring from the faucets.
 On a larger scale, backflow can contaminate the water supply system of the community.

 The backflow preventer system prevents this from happening.
 That’s why it needs to be in perfect working condition year-round.

 An impaired backflow assembly can also cause the fire safety system in a building to not function properly.
 When there are backflow issues, the system will not have enough water to pump out in the event of a fire.
 This is why the NFPA 25 Standard for the Inspection, Testing and Maintenance of Water-Based Fire Protection Systems requires periodic backflow system testing.